finner0203/finner0203/README.md

 Hello there 👋

-My name is **Finn Tran** and I'm an undergraduate student @UofT for a **Double Major in Economics & Statistical Science with a minor in Mathematics**.
+My name is **Finn Tran** and I'm an undergraduate student @UofT for a **Double Major in Economics & Statistical Science with a minor in Computer Science**.
 I have a strong passion for anything Analytical related, with particular interest in leveraging Machine Learning to explore data-driven insights, optimize decision-making, and solve complex problems.
 Through CourseA training certificates, I intend to expand on my knowledge and apply it into self-learning projects and work settings.

 🔭 I’m currently studying Micro/Macroeconomics Theory and Probability modelling